damianhakert/damianhakert.github.io/source/jobs/performance-lead/index.html.md

 - Identify and prioritize the most critical performance issues from various sources (e.g. database, filesystem, etc.)
 - Work with team to propose new architecture designs to support 10x of the current scale
 - Lead team meetings, conduct 1:1's, and continuously improve the onboarding and training process/experience.
-- Direct the improvement of performance monitoring and alerting
+- Drive the improvement of performance monitoring and alerting
 - Identify ways to load test and stress application stack
 - Educate all team members on best practices relating to performance
 - Lead development of tools/abstractions that aid backend developers